envs-net/help/docs/index.md

     - [`#envs_status`](https://matrix.to/#/#envs_status:envs.net) - status notifications for envs services
     - [`#envs_lounge`](https://matrix.to/#/#envs_lounge:envs.net) - hang out in the #lounge | ~ offtopic chat ~

-    on matrix and irc. more informations about can you find [here](https://matrix-help.envs.net/advanced/irc_bridge/).
+  More information on matrix and irc can be found [here](https://matrix-help.envs.net/advanced/irc_bridge/).

 ### # public dns-server